StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/docker-compose.md

     #!/bin/bash

     ## ============================================================
-    ## RESTORE SCRIPT FOR THEHIVE APPLICATION STACK
+    ## BACKUP SCRIPT FOR THEHIVE APPLICATION STACK
     ## ============================================================
     ## PURPOSE:
-    ## This script restores a backup of TheHive application stack,
+    ## This script creates a backup of TheHive application stack,
     ## including its configuration, data, and logs.
-It is designed to
+It is designed
-    ## recover from backups created using the associated backup script.
+    ## to ensure data is preserved for restoration purposes.
     ##
     ## IMPORTANT:
-    ## - A backup is highly recommended before running a restore operation.
-    ##   This ensures you can revert to the current state if anything goes wrong.
-    ## - Ensure that the target data folders are empty before running this script.
-    ##   Pre-existing files can cause conflicts or data corruption during the restore process.
-    ## - This script must be run with sufficient permissions to overwrite
+    ## - This script must be run with appropriate permissions to read all data
-    ##   application data and modify service configurations.
+    ##   and write to the backup folders.
-    ## - Ensure the backup folder path is correct and contains all required
+    ## - Ensure sufficient storage is available in the backup location to avoid
-    ##   files and data.
+    ##   partial or failed backups.
+    ## - Services (Elasticsearch, Cassandra, and TheHive) will be stopped during
+    ##   the backup process to ensure data integrity.
     ##
     ## DISCLAIMER:
     ## - Users are strongly advised to test this script in a non-production